gioblu/PJON/specification/PJON-protocol-acknowledge-specification-v1.0.md

 |__|________|______|___|______|______|__|_________|____|_____||___|
                        |RXINFO| TX INFO |
 ```
-The graph above contains a standard packet transmission containing an asynchronous acknowledgement request where the character `@` (decimal 64) is sent to device id `12` containing its packet id `99`.
-As defined by the [PJON protocol specification v3.0](/specification/PJON-protocol-specification-v3.0.md) the fourth bit from right up in the header requests to transmitter an asynchronous acknowledgement response.
-The second bit from right up signals the inclusion of the sender's info necessary to send back an asynchronous acknowledgement packet when received.
-The first bit on left signals the presence of the packet id.
+The graph above contains a standard packet transmission where the character `@` (decimal 64) is sent to device id `12`.
+As defined by the [PJON protocol specification v3.0](/specification/PJON-protocol-specification-v3.0.md) the header's `ACK MODE` bit with value 1 requests to the recipient an asynchronous acknowledgement response, the `TX INFO` bit with value 1 signals the presence of the sender's info required to respond and the `PACKET ID` bit signals the presence of the packet id used for asynchronous acknowledgement identification.

 ### PJON® recursive acknowledgement pattern
 The recursive acknowledgement pattern consists in the use of both synchronous and asynchronous acknowledgement.